-Viatris' Board and Governance and Sustainability Committee evaluate Board composition with respect to, among other matters, Director independence, skills, experience, expertise, diversity, and other factors to ensure that the Board remains well-qualified to provide effective oversight of the Company and management.
+Viatris' Board and Governance and Sustainability Committee evaluate Board composition with respect to, among other matters, director independence, skills, experience, expertise, diversity, and other factors to ensure that the Board remains well-qualified to provide effective oversight of the Company and management.
 The Board and the Governance and Sustainability Committee consider Viatris' strategy, performance, operations, relevant industry and market conditions, and current and anticipated needs in terms of particular areas of experience and expertise (e.g., risk oversight, industry, science), among many other factors, to inform these refreshment practices and decisions.
 As we continue to evaluate Board composition, we also work to establish a pool of qualified potential candidates to support our continued refreshment efforts.

-Viatris' Board of Directors has always believed that diverse experiences and perspectives help drive innovation and serve Viatris' mission, both at the board level and in management.
-The Board's Diversity and Inclusion Policy, formalizes its longstanding commitment to fostering a culture of inclusion and seeking, supporting, valuing and leveraging diversity in the Board's composition, including a mix of genders, nationalities, ethnicities, races, and/or ages and seeking a diverse talent pool of Director candidates when considering the Board's refreshment and succession planning.
+In 2022, Viatris' Board adopted a Diversity and Inclusion Policy, which formalized the Board's ongoing commitment to fostering a culture of inclusion and seeking, supporting, valuing and leveraging diversity in the Board's composition, including a mix of nationalities, ethnicities, races, ages, and/or genders and seeking a diverse talent pool of Director candidates when considering the Board's refreshment and succession planning.
 The Board, in seeking candidates, reviews the principles of the policy and also asks its supporting search firms to provide candidates consistent with those principles.
-The Board and Governance and Sustainability Committee consider this policy and diversity matters generally during their self-evaluations and when nominating Directors for election to the Board, and the Board considers the policy effective in making sure these matters are appropriately considered.
+The Board and Governance and Sustainability Committee consider this policy and diversity matters generally during their self-evaluations and when nominating directors for election to the Board, and the Board considers the policy effective in making sure these matters are appropriately considered.

 The Board has three women members, including our Chair, and three of our Board committees are chaired by women (Executive; Finance; and Governance and Sustainability).
-Our current Directors and Nominees also include one individual that self-identifies as African American or Black, one individual that self-identifies as Hispanic or Latinx, one individual that self-identifies as Asian, and one individual who self-identifies as White and Asian, in each case as such terms are defined in NASDAQ's Board Diversity Matrix Instructions.
-In addition, two of our executive officers (Chief Financial Officer ("CFO") and Chief Commercial Officer) are women.
+Our current Directors also include one individual that self-identifies as African American or Black, one individual that self-identifies as Asian, and one individual who self-identifies as White and Asian, in each case as such terms are defined in Nasdaq's Board Diversity Matrix Instructions (which will be included in our proxy statement for the 2024 annual meeting of shareholders).
+In addition, two of our executive officers (Chief Financial Officer and Chief Commercial Officer) are women.

-As part of the Board's ongoing focus on board refreshment, since 2021 a third-party search firm has assisted with identifying potential new Director candidates, including gender and racially/ethnically diverse candidates.
+As part of the Board's ongoing focus on board refreshment, since 2021 a third-party search firm has assisted with identifying potential new director candidates, including gender and racially/ethnically diverse candidates.
 After initial screenings and outreach, as well as additional guidance from the Governance and Sustainability Committee, members of that committee and selected other Directors interviewed potential Director candidates identified by the third-party search firm as well as additional potential Director candidates recommended by Viatris Directors.
-Based on this process, the Board, on the recommendation of the Governance and Sustainability Committee, appointed Ms. Finney and Mr. Smith to the Board in December 2022 to fill the two vacancies resulting from the retirements of Neil Dimick and Ian Read, appointed Mr. Groothuis to the Board in May 2023 to fill the vacancy resulting from Michael Goettler ceasing to serve on the Board, and appointed Dr. Vivaldi to the Board in June 2024.
+Based on this process, the Board, on the recommendation of the Governance and Sustainability Committee, appointed Ms. Finney and Mr. Smith to the Board in December 2022 to fill the two vacancies resulting from the retirements of Neil Dimick and Ian Read and appointed Mr. Groothuis to the Board in May 2023 to fill the vacancy resulting from Michael Goettler ceasing to serve on the Board.
 We will continue to work to establish a pool of qualified potential candidates to support our Board refreshment efforts.